Tejachennuru/Money-Manager/README.md

-In this project, let's build a **Money Manager** app by applying the concepts we have learned till now.
+In this project, build a **Money Manager** app by applying the concepts we have learned till now.

 ### Refer to the image below: